greenpocketprod/yaba-info/support.md

 A: Yes, completely.
 YABA requires no internet connection.

 **Q: How do I contact you?**
-Email: support@example.com
+Email: greenpocketprod@gmail.com

 ## Report a Bug

-If you find a bug or have a feature request, please email us at support@example.com with:
+If you find a bug or have a feature request, please email us at greenpocketprod@gmail.com:
 - What you were doing when the issue occurred
 - What you expected to happen
 - What actually happened